nirbar/PanelSwWixExtension/README.md

   - *BackupAndRestore*: Backup a file before install or upgarde and restore it after.
   - *SqlScript*: Execute SQL scripts, optionally with text replacements.
   - *SplitFile*: Splits a file to parts during build, and reconstruct it during install.
 Used to workaround MSI limitation of 2GB file size.
-- Bundle Actions:
-  - *ExePackage/UninstallCommand*: Execute a custom command to uninstall an ExePackage.
-Used for packages which the uninstall is launched via a different executable than the install.

 ## Preprocessor
 - *$(psw.VarNullOrEmpty(VAR_NAME))*: Return 1 if the variable is not defined, or if it defined as empty.
 Return 0 otherwise